yazevnul/ysda-search-engine/README.md

 # ysda-search-engine
-Search engine we build during practice lessons on "Information Retreival" in Yandex School of Data Analysis
+Search engine we build during practice lessons on "Information Retrieval" in Yandex School of Data Analysis

+## Requirements
+* Clang 3.4+ or any other compiler that support C++14 standard
+* Google Protocol Buffers 2.6+

 ## Usage